dietercoopman/sajan/README.md

 ### Educational purpose

-One of my personal goals is to provide developers with Sajan provides an educational purpose.
+One of my personal goals is to provide developers with knowledge.
+Sajan provides an educational purpose.
 Every action has an option to explain the command ( -e ).
 This will show you what the action really does under the hood.

 This is an example